BDC Hamburger Icon

 What is general liability insurance?

 General liability insurance, also known as commercial general liability insurance, provides coverage against claims that may arise when a third party is injured on your premises — for example, if a customer trips on the carpet in your store and hurts their arm — or an employee accidentally damages a customer’s property.
-General liability insurance doesn’t protect against claims that relate to professional or business practices.
+General liability insurance doesn’t protect against claims that relate to professional errors or business practices.

 Who needs general liability insurance?

-Business owners who sell products or provide services to customers need general liability insurance.
-A significant number of small businesses will face property or general liability claims for unexpected incidents and accidents.
+A significant number of small businesses will face property or general liability claims due to unexpected incidents and accidents.
 General liability insurance can protect a business against the costs associated with property or general liability claims.

 Here are some types of businesses that need general liability insurance: